Macula-Systems-LLC/purview-automation/purview-import.md

 > `--data-product-file <FILE>`
 >
 > The csv file to write the asset list to, but in the format that is ready for import as data products.
+The data product formatted csv file to write the asset list to

 > `--ignore-azp` or `-i`
 >